-For a healthier version of Halloween treats, just peel a few mini oranges and stick a piece of celery into the middle to make mini pumpkins.
+These are so incredibly easy to make.
+Just peel a few Cuties or Halos and stick a piece of celery into the middle to make mini pumpkins.

 Most kids like oranges, and anytime you can make food look like art, they seem to like it even more.

 Tip: Don’t put the celery into the oranges until right before you hand them out.
 Otherwise, the celery flavor will permeate the orange, and it won’t go over so well.